ayogun/push_swap/README.md

 # Push_Swap

 First of all, I strongly suggest you to read [my blog post](https://medium.com/@ayogun/push-swap-c1f5d2d41e97).
+If you are as lazy as I am and looking for 125 score, you are in right place.

 </br>